Print3M/epic/README.md

 # EPIC - Extensible Position Independent Code

-- Standalone version always include all modules.
+- Non-PIC version always include all modules.
 - Switch statements are available.
 - It's modular by default.
+- PIC and non-PIC code in the same repository.
+- CPU-based global variable with no R/W memory allocations.
+Built-in support for global context via dedicated CPU register.
+- String literals supported: "TEST and L"TEST".
+- No code generation and hidden quirks.

 ## Interesting Observations